google/vc-defer/README.md

 See LICENSE for details.

-# License note

-Google is generally willing to assign copyright of code to the FSF for the purpose of contributing it to Emacs.
-All it takes is finding a Google employee willing to drive the process.

 # Disclaimer

 This project is not an official Google project.
 It is not supported by Google